This post may contain affiliate links. Click for complete disclosures.

 - 1 ½ Teaspoons Vanilla

-- Milk to desired consistency starting with 1 ½ tablespoons.
+- Milk to desired consistency, starting with 1 ½ tablespoons.

 - Combine all the ingredients into a small bowl and whisk till it comes together.

-When to Make These Cutout Sugar Cookies
+When to Make These Cutout Sugar Cookies?

 Is there a wrong time to have an excuse to make cutout sugar cookies?
 I make them for all the holidays, birthdays, and every occasion that calls for a pretty and delicious cookie!

 - Freeze raw dough (in a disc) for up to 3 months.
 Wrap the dough in plastic wrap and then place it in a freezer-friendly container.
-To thaw, allow the dough to sit in the fridge or at room temperature until you can easily roll it out and then treat it as if it was fresh.
+To thaw, allow the dough to sit in the fridge or at room temperature until you can easily roll it out, and then treat it as if it was fresh.

 - If eating, you can leave them in an airtight container at room temperature for up to two weeks.

-More Cookies You Might Love
+More Gluten-free Cookies You'll Love

 📖 Recipe